Page Contents

 - This act can be applied if the premises is been constructed or reconstructed under any housing scheme.

-You can check out Maharashtra rent control act 1999 to know more about every rules, penalties, and sections.
+You can check out the Maharashtra Rent Control Act 1999 to know more about every rule, penalty, and sections.

 Section 12 of Maharashtra Rent Control Act 1999